ALBERT ROAD SHOPPING

-Albert Road is located in central Southsea and has an interesting mix of shops, restaurants and pubs.
+Albert Road is located in the heart of central Southsea and is a bustling hub with an eclectic mix of shops, restaurants and pubs.

 There are only a few national and chain retail outlets, the majority of shops being mainly independent traders helping give the area its unique atmosphere and feel.

 The area has been described as, "exciting, Bohemian, contemporary, highly diverse and unique to Portsmouth."
 At the heart of Albert Road is the Kings Theatre on the corner of Exmouth Road.

 The Kings which opened in September 1907, was designed by the highly respected theatre architect Frank Matcham and is described as one of the best examples of Edwardian playhouse to be found in the British Isles.

 The theatre retains most of it's original features including the highly ornate and richly decorated plaster work and cornices evident in the main auditorium and public spaces.

 There is a diverse range of shops to choose from in Albert Road including comic shops, cafes, hairdressers, music shops, vintage and retro clothing shops, art and crafts, a great range of antique shops, off licences, second hand books, furniture dealers, specialist food shops and fruit and vegetable shops.
 The area retains the feel of a traditional high street and has a real sense of community.

 Albert Road is renowned for its wide range and numerous restaurants catering for all budgets, there are restaurants and takeaways providing cuisine from around the world such as Indian and Pakistani, Pizzas, Kebabs, Chinese, Thai, Carribbean as well as traditional British food.